pwraxe/pwraxe/README.md

 - 👋 Hi, I’m Akshay Pawar
-- 👨‍💻 Sr. Android Developer at MobiHive Labs London
+- 👨‍💻 Sr. Android Developer at InnovationsHub Services Pvt.
+Ltd. Nashik
 - 🏠 Currently Working from Home (MH-15, India)
 - 🔭 I’m interested in to explore Android World, To Learn only those stuffs which I liked
 - 🌱 I’m currently learning Data Structure and Algorithm in Kotlin, for preparing for my Dream Company